dwyl/phoenix-content-negotiation-tutorial/README.md

 # Phoenix Content Negotiation _Tutorial_

-A tutorial showing how to return different content (format) for the same route based on `Accepts` header.
+A tutorial showing how to return _different content_ (format) for the _same route_ based on `Accepts` header.

 </div>

 ## Why? 🤷

-The purpose of this tutorial is to demonstrate how simple it is to turn _any_ Phoenix Web App into a REST API using the _same_ URI.
+This tutorial shows how simple it is to turn _any_ Phoenix Web App into a REST API using the _same_ routes as your Web UI.